Ayla Brown: Ayla Brown

 In early 2011, Brown moved from Boston to Nashville to pursue a career in country music.
-In April, Brown released her first single, "Goodbye for Good," to CDBaby.com.
+In April, Brown released her first single, "Goodbye for Good", to CDBaby.com.
 The song was written by Charlie Hutto, Jeremy Johnson, and Travis Thibodaux.
 Over the course of the year, Brown recorded songs for her debut country album, and released the self-titled CD to iTunes in April 2012.
-Brown also had physical copies made, which she sold at her concerts and the Philadelphia 76ers home games during the 2012 season, and continues to tour throughout New England and the country promoting her new music.
+Brown also had physical copies made, which she sold at her concerts and the Philadelphia 76ers home games during the 2012 season, and continued to tour throughout New England and the country promoting her new music.

 Brown recorded her album under the record label Ambient Entertainment at Ronnie's Place, country music legend Ronnie Milsap's original studio in Nashville, and co-wrote seven of the nine tracks that appeared on the album.
 She paired up with respected songwriters including Brennin Hunt and Nicolle Galyon, Billy Montana, Luke Sheets, Kelly Archer and more.
 In support of the album, Brown opened for numerous country music stars, including Josh Turner, Jason Aldean, Craig Morgan, Loretta Lynn, Tracy Lawrence, The Marshall Tucker Band and Darius Rucker, and she performed live on morning news programs including FOX 17 WZTV's Tennessee Mornings and The 10!
 Show in Philadelphia.

-Brown has also performed at CMA Music Festival in 2011 and 2012.
+Brown performed at CMA Music Festival in 2011 and 2012.
 In 2012, Brown performed at venues such as the Hard Rock Stage, Bridgestone Arena, National Underground and Hotel Indigo, and in 2009 she attended as a correspondent on behalf of Great American Country (GAC) TV.